Update

 Note

-Preparing the Staticman files
+Preparing Staticman files

 1. Clone the Staticman repository and navigate to its directory: